RWS/studio-api-docs/apiconcepts/batchtasks/plugin_deployment.md

 Uninstalling a Plug-in Package
 -----
 To uninstall a plug-in, simply run the SDL Plugin Manager that is installed with Trados Studio 2015 or later.
-If you have an older Trados Studio version, please install if from here.
+If you have an older Trados Studio version, install it from here.